-(Judges 11:10) And the elders of Gilead said to Jephthah, "The LORD will be witness between us, if we do not do as you say."
+(Judges 11:10) The elders of Gilead replied, "The LORD is our witness; we will certainly do as you say."

 The elders made an oath to the LORD that they would keep their promise to Jephthah or be subject to punishment by the LORD.
 As a tribe, they knew what it meant to suffer from disobeying the LORD; therefore, Jephthah had some assurance they would not want God to punish them further for breaking their promise to the LORD and him.